3 nights from only $695

 Depart the U.S. today for your international flight to Bangkok.

 Your hotel room in Bangkok is reserved so that you can check in immediately upon arrival, very late in the evening today.
-An O.A.T. representative greets you at the airport and assists with transfer to the hotel, where you'll meet the travelers who joined the pre-trip extension to Burma & the Irrawaddy River.
+An O.A.T. representative greets you at the airport and assists with transfer to the hotel, where you'll meet the travelers who joined the pre-trip extension to Phnom Penh & Angkor Wat, Cambodia.

 Following breakfast, your Trip Leader, who will be with you throughout your trip, gives you a briefing on Bangkok.
 Then, we'll have the chance to see the floral market at Pakklong Talad, where we'll observe garland making and sample fresh tropical fruit before continuing our exploration of Bangkok by canal.
 We'll sail aboard motorboats down the river and along the klongs, or canals, through residential areas on the outskirts of town.
 We become part of Bangkok's lifeblood as we cruise its network of rivers and klongs—a part of Bangkok most travelers never see.
 We'll then enjoy a cooking demonstration and lunch.